Richard Tipping: Early life and education

 Tipping was born into a medical family in Adelaide, South Australia, in 1949.
-He studied film, philosophy and literature at Flinders University, graduating in 1972.
+His father Michael Tipping served in the RAAF flying in Beaufighter aircraft in WW2 and became a dermatologist.
+His mother Barbara Kelly was a social worker specialising in multiple sclerosis and breast cancer.
+He matriculated from St Peter's College in Adelaide in 1966, and tried a year at law school at the University of Adelaide before studying film, philosophy and literature at Flinders University, graduating in 1972.

-In 2007 Tipping completed a doctorate at the University of Technology Sydney (UTS) titled Word Art Works: visual poetry and textual objects.
+After an MA, in 2007 Tipping completed his doctorate at the University of Technology Sydney (UTS) with an exegesis titled Word Art Works: visual poetry and textual objects.

 Career

-After graduation in 1972, Tipping spent a year in Sydney, which included exhibiting with Aleks Danko at Watters Gallery.
-He then travelled in the United States and lived in San Francisco, meeting with poets including Michael McClure.
-He returned to Adelaide in 1975 where he began working with the South Australian Film Corporation until 1978.
+Following undergraduate study, Tipping spent a year in Sydney in 1973, which included exhibiting with Aleks Danko at Watters Gallery.
+He then travelled in 1974 to the United States and lived in San Francisco, meeting with poets including Michael McClure and Robert Duncan, and visiting Mexico and Guatemala.
+He returned to Adelaide in 1975 and began work with the South Australian Film Corporation as a researcher until 1978.

-He began composing typographic concrete poetry on a manual typewriter in 1967, exploring the arrangement of letters on the page as a field of poetic composition.
+Tipping's career began with free verse poetry, and soon included composing typographic concrete poetry on a manual typewriter, exploring the arrangement of letters on the page as a field of poetic composition.
 Literary concern is integral to his practice in word art and visual poetry.

 In 1975 Tipping co-founded the ongoing Friendly Street Poets, which began open-mic poetry readings in Adelaide, and edited their first anthology, Friendly Street Poetry Reader, in 1977.

+His first solo exhibitions were at the Adelaide Festival Centre in 1978, at Robin Gibson Gallery in Sydney in 1980, and at Roslyn Oxley9 Gallery in Sydney] in 1983.

+From 1979 he began living with artist Mazie Turner (Mazie Karen Turner) and over the next decades they had three children together: Kai, Jasper and Grace.
+Their careers were separate but parallel, and Turner achieved recognition with large-scale blueprints on cloth in the 1980s, and later with abstract paintings.

 Between 1984 and 1986 he lived in Europe and England with his family, while making documentaries about expatriate writers such as Randolph Stow in Sussex, Peter Porter in London, Jack Lindsay in Cambridge, and David Malouf in Tuscany.
+The Stow film was shown on ABC Television in Australia, and others released on VHS tape through the Australian Film Institute.

 He lectured in communication and media arts at the University of Newcastle, NSW between 1989 and 2010.

+Tipping's career has a timespan of over fifty years, working in both spoken and graphic poetry and in visual art in many media and scales.

 In 2021 he opened an art gallery WordXimage in Maitland, NSW specialising in text-picture relationships.